 Note: It will take 48-72 hours from the time of acceptance before you can access student systems to complete these next steps.

-9. Attend Orientation (not mandatory, but encouraged).
+Attend orientation (not mandatory, but encouraged).
 Learn more about your college and the services available to you as a new graduate student by attending, which will be scheduled prior to the semester starting.
-Stay tuned for RSVP requests from your college’s Graduate Student Services Office.